nidaqg/Tech-blog-demo/README.md

 * [License](#license)
 * [Questions](#questions)

+## Installation

+This app makes use of the following technologies:
+1 express-handlebars
+2 MySQL2
+3 Sequelize
+4 dotenv
+5 bcrypt
+6 espress-session
+7 connect-session-sequelize

+The app can be viewed at:

+Alternatively, the repo can be downloaded and run locally.
+All the npm packages are provided in the package.json file and running npm i from the command line will install them all.
+After that just run npm start to start app.

-## Acceptance Criteria
+## Usage

 GIVEN a CMS-style blog site
 WHEN I visit the site for the first time
 THEN I am presented with the homepage, which includes existing blog posts if any have been posted; navigation links for the homepage and the dashboard; and the option to log in
 WHEN I click on the homepage option
 THEN I am taken to the homepage
 WHEN I click on any other links in the navigation
 THEN I am prompted to either sign up or sign in
 WHEN I choose to sign up
 THEN I am prompted to create a username and password